PowerDNS/pdns/pdns/README-dnsdist.md

     * `LogAction([filename], [binary])`: Log a line for each query, to the specified file if any, to the console (require verbose) otherwise.
 When logging to a file, the `binary` optional parameter specifies whether we log in binary form (default) or in textual form
     * `NoRecurseAction()`: strip RD bit from the question, let it go through
     * `PoolAction(poolname)`: set the packet into the specified pool
-    * `QPSPoolAction(maxqps, poolname)`: set the packet into the specified pool only if it does not exceed the specified QPS limits
+    * `QPSPoolAction(maxqps, poolname)`: set the packet into the specified pool only if it **does not** exceed the specified QPS limits, letting the subsequent rules apply otherwise
     * `QPSAction(rule, maxqps)`: drop these packets if the QPS limits are exceeded
     * `RCodeAction(rcode)`: reply immediatly by turning the query into a response with the specified rcode
     * `SkipCacheAction()`: don't lookup the cache for this query, don't store the answer